 When you’re taking out a first mortgage on a property, your LTV depends on the size of your down payment.
 When you’re refinancing, it tells the lender how much equity you’re keeping in the home compared to how much you’re borrowing.

 The lender can’t take that equity to pay off a defaulted loan, but they can use it to collect fees during the foreclosure process.
 This includes expenses related to foreclosure and sale or auction as well as late payment fees.
 Also, if the home receives a low appraisal before the foreclosure sale, the amount you owe won’t decrease but the amount of equity you have will.

 For that reason, the higher your loan-to-value ratio for refinancing is, the safer you are for a lender to approve.

-What is a Good Loan-to-Value Ratio for Refinance Purposes?
+What Is a Good Loan-To-Value Ratio for Refinancing Purposes?